What Is A Dental Crown?

 There are several different methods of crown restoration, each using a different crown material.
 Different types of crown material include:

-All resin crowns are the least expensive type of dental crown.
-The drawback is that they are more prone to chips and fractures than other crowns and tend to wear down over time.
+Resin crowns are the least expensive type of crown.
+However, they are more likely to break and wear down over time.

-Complications Of Dental Crowns
+Dental Crowns Complications

-Loose Dental Crown
+Dental Crown Maintenance